axone-protocol/docs/docs/tutorials/webapp-1.md

 }
 ```

-Thus, update the `decodeTxWasmMessageValue` helper to populate the function response with the decoded prolog program :
+Thus, update the `decodeTxWasmMessageValue` helper to populate the returned object with the decoded prolog program :

 ```tsx
 /**